 Group Number of limbs Skin changes Ulceration

-I 20 0 0
+I 20 0 17 (68%) 0

-II 25 17 (68%) 0

 III 25 25 (100%) 17 (68%)

-skin changes = "eczema", pigmentation and lipodermatosclerosis.
+\ skin changes = "eczema", pigmentation and lipodermatosclerosis)

-IPVs. in these limbs were considered to be of moderate hemodynamic significance.
+3.6).
+IPVs in these limbs were considered to be of moderate hemodynamic significance.

-In Group III (25 limbs), AVP and 90% RT did not become normal after application of a below knee tourniquet and although an ankle tourniquet reduced AVP to 45 mmHg or less, the 90% RT remained abnormal (> 15 sonds) (Figure.
+In Group III (25 limbs), AVP and 90% RT did not become normal after application of a below knee tourniquet and although an ankle tourniquet reduced AVP to 45 mmHg or less, the 90% RT remained abnormal (> 15 seconds) (Figure.
 3.7).
-In view of the short 90% RT despite an ankle tourniquet, these IPVs. were considered to be of severe hemodynamic significance.
+In view of the short 90% RT despite an ankle tourniquet, these IPVs were considered to be of severe hemodynamic significance.

 The incidence of skin changes and/or ulceration in each of the three groups is shown in Table 3.2.
 There was a high prevalence of pigmentation with lipodermatosclerosis in groups II and III and of ulceration in group III.
-In fact, apart from the absence of edema, limbs in Group III were clinically indistinguishable from post-thrombotic limbs.
+In fact, apart from the absence of edema, limbs in Group III were clinically indistinguishable from postthrombotic limbs.

-The above study demonstrated that some IPVs. contribute significantly to abnormal venous hemodynamics by producing a short refilling time (90% RT).
-The IPVs.

-Figure 3.8.-The anatomic abnormality of limbs with Group I IPVs. and the effect of the below knee tourniquet.58 of groups II and III produce short refilling time during calf muscle relaxation that would produce a high mean AVP throughout the day.
+The above study demonstrated that some IPVs contribute significantly to abnormal venous hemodynamics by producing a short refilling time (90% RT).
+The IPVs of groups II and III produce short refilling time during calf muscle relaxation that would produce a high mean AVP throughout the day.
 This is because when walking at a slow pace (say 1-2 km/hour), the venous pressure will reach a high level before the next step i.e. the next calf muscle contraction.

-Figure 3.9.-The anatomic abnormality of limbs with Group II ICP and the effect of the below knee and ankle tourniquets.58
+Figure 3.8.-The anatomic abnormality of limbs with Group I IPVs and the effect of the below knee tourniquet.

-On the basis of the above findings and observations with duplex ultrasound color flow imaging of tibial veins, the following working hypothesis has been proposed in an attempt to produce a mechanistic explanation for the hemodynamic observations.58
+On the basis of the above findings and observations with duplex ultrasound color flow imaging of tibial veins, the following working hypothesis has been proposed in an attempt to produce a mechanistic explanation for the hemodynamic observations.

 The abnormality in the limbs of Group I is as follows.
-The IPVs. are associated with competent valves in the tibial veins.
-Flow in superficial veins is downward with outward flow in IPVs. during calf muscle contraction and inward flow during relaxation (Figure.
+The IPVs are associated with competent valves in the tibial veins.
+Flow in superficial veins is downward with outward flow in IPVs during calf muscle contraction and inward flow during relaxation (Figure.
 3.8).
-Because valves in the deep veins are competent, outward flow in IPVs. is minimal and thus the net flow is inwards.
+Because valves in the deep veins are competent, outward flow in IPVs is minimal and thus the net flow is inwards.
 The AVP (P) is in the range of 20-80 mmHg (Figure.
-3.5) and RT90 is 2-13 sonds depending upon the amount of reflux in the superficial veins of the great and small saphenous systems.
+3.5) and RT90 is 2-13 seconds depending upon the amount of reflux in the superficial veins of the great and small saphenous systems.
 Application of a below knee tourniquet (Figure 3.8b) will abolish reflux in the superficial system whose veins will collapse normalising AVP and RT90.